MY NAME IS BRENDAN

-Chess&Cognac is the site I created to share with you my renewed passion for chess and the reasons why I continue to play and work in the field to this day.
+Chess&Cognac is the site I created to share with you my passion for chess, insights from almost 20 years of chess study, plus the beauty in chess that keeps me addicted me today.

 I use this site as a platform to give a personal perspective on more than 15 years of chess study and to share the ideas and lessons I’ve developed from it.